 Propane Autogas Transit Vehicles

-Learn why Delaware Transit Corporation and San Diego Metropolitan Transit System have converted their paratransit fleets to propane autogas.
+Learn about the many benefits Delaware Transit Corporation and San Diego Metropolitan Transit System now enjoy after converting their paratransit fleets to propane.

 Propane Autogas for Transit

 Propane autogas saves money on fuel, maintenance and infrastructure.

 Transitioning to propane autogas can be done quickly and cost-effectively; fleet operators will see benefits immediately.

 - Savings of 40-50% on fuel.

 - Lower costs for oil changes and routine maintenance.

 - Zero downtime when the weather is freezing, with no risk of “gelling.”

 - Increased driver and passenger satisfaction due to a quieter, more enjoyable ride.